Comcast/cmb/README.txt

  - CQS Service Endpoint (HTTP endpoint for CQS)
  - CNS Service Endpoint (HTTP endpoint for CNS)
- - CNS Worker Node (required by CNS, used to distribute work)
+ - CNS Publish Worker Node (required by CNS, used to distribute work)
  - Cassandra Ring (persistence layer, used by CNS and CQS)
  - Redis (caching layer, used by CQS)

 For testing purposes all five components can be installed on a single host but a more serious installation would use separate hosts for each.
-Also, for scalability and availability you would want to add further CNS Worker Nodes as well as Cassandra nodes and potentially even further Service Endpoints as well as Redis servers.
+Also, for scalability and availability you would want to add further CNS Publish Worker Nodes as well as Cassandra nodes and potentially even further Service Endpoints as well as Redis servers.

 For a detailed documentation of the CNS / CQS APIs please refer to the Amazon SNS / SQS